Overwatch 2 Competitive Rank System & XIM Detection Update

-The Tier Ladder and Top 500
+The Tier Ladder and New Emerald Tier

 Hidden MMR vs. Visible Rank